httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 For signing, the resulting value is the HTTP message signature output used in {{sign}}.

 For verification, the verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
-The output of the HMAC function is compared to the value of the HTTP message signature, and the results of the comparison determine the validity of the signature presented.
+The output of the HMAC function is compared bytewise to the value of the HTTP message signature, and the results of the comparison determine the validity of the signature presented.

 Use of this algorithm can be indicated at runtime using the `hmac-sha256` value for the `alg` signature parameter.

 ### ECDSA using curve P-256 DSS and SHA-256 {#method-ecdsa-p256-sha256}

-To sign using this algorithm, the signer applies the `ECDSA` algorithm {{FIPS186-4}} using curve P-256 with the signer's private signing key and the signature base ({{create-sig-input}}).
+To sign using this algorithm, the signer applies the `ECDSA` algorithm defined in {{FIPS186-4}} using curve P-256 with the signer's private signing key and the signature base ({{create-sig-input}}).
 The hash SHA-256 {{RFC6234}} is applied to the signature base to create the digest content to which the digital signature is applied, (`M`).
 The signature algorithm returns two integer values, `r` and `s`.
-These are both encoded in big-endian unsigned integers, zero-padded to 32-octets each.
+These are both encoded as big-endian unsigned integers, zero-padded to 32-octets each.
 These encoded values are concatenated into a single 64-octet array consisting of the encoded value of `r` followed by the encoded value of `s`.
 The resulting concatenation of `(r, s)` is byte array of the HTTP message signature output used in {{sign}}.

-To verify using this algorithm, the verifier applies the `ECDSA` algorithm {{FIPS186-4}}  using the public key portion of the verification key material and the signature base re-created as described in {{verify}}.
+To verify using this algorithm, the verifier applies the `ECDSA` algorithm defined in {{FIPS186-4}}  using the public key portion of the verification key material and the signature base re-created as described in {{verify}}.
 The hash function SHA-256 {{RFC6234}} is applied to the signature base to create the digest content to which the signature verification function is applied, (`M`).
 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 This value is a 64-octet array consisting of the encoded values of `r` and `s` concatenated in order.
 These are both encoded in big-endian unsigned integers, zero-padded to 32-octets each.
 The resulting signature value `(r, s)` is used as input to the signature verification function.
 The results of the verification function indicate if the signature presented is valid.